stulp/dmpbbo/README.md

 ![Training and prediction/integration in Python/C++](tutorial/images/python_cpp.png)

 To see how the Python and C++ implementations are intended to work together, please see `demos/robot/`.
 Here, the optimization is done in Python, but a simulated "robot" executes the DMPs in C++.

-#### Relation to v1 of dmpbbo

-If you still require the previous C++ implementations of training and optimization that used XML as the serialization format, please use the previous releases https://github.com/stulp/dmpbbo/tree/v1.1.0 or https://github.com/stulp/dmpbbo/tree/v1.0.0

 ##  Research background